Refugees

 I’ve seen war and beyond the horror lies a shared humanity

-Being a humanitarian worker in conflict exposes you to the worst and best of humanity says University of Melbourne expert on International Women's Day.
+Being a humanitarian worker in conflict zones exposes you to the worst and best of humanity, showing us there’s more that unites us than divides us

 Eradicating modern slavery in Australia

-The Government's review of the ‘Modern Slavery Act’, must address risks of forced labour inherent in our visa system, say University of Melbourne experts.
+Alongside its review of the ‘Modern Slavery Act’, the Government must also address the risks of forced labour that are inherent in our visa system

 Changing the narrative on refugees

-Governments and media must stop spreading harmful narratives and negative stereotypes about those seeking refugee protection say University of Melbourne experts
+Governments and the media must stop spreading harmful narratives and negative stereotypes about those seeking refugee protection

 The rights and wrongs of CHOGM 2022

-There’s a disparity between words and action when it comes to the Commonwealth’s record in implementing human rights, says University of Melbourne expert.
+There’s a disparity between words and action when it comes to the Commonwealth’s record in implementing human rights

 Sport and that sense of belonging

-For young people from disadvantaged and refugee communities in Australia, sport can help to create that sense of belonging says University of Melbourne expert.
+For young people from disadvantaged families and refugee communities in Australia, participating in sport can help to create pathways to belonging

 Listening to those held in immigration detention

-Refugees formerly detained on Nauru tell University of Melbourne researchers about being dehumanised and feeling irreparably damaged through the experience.
+Refugees formerly detained on Nauru tell researchers about being dehumanised and feeling irreparably damaged

 Australia’s universities must become more welcoming